scikit-rf/scikit-rf/doc/source/tutorials/calibration.rst

 ----------------------------

-Calibrations are performed through a :class:`Calibration2` class.
-In General, a :class:`Calibration` object requires at least two pieces of information:
+Calibrations are performed through a :class:`Calibration` class.
+In General, a :class:`Calibration` object requires at least two arguments:

 *   a list of measured :class:`~skrf.network.Network`'s
 *   a list of ideal :class:`~skrf.network.Network`'s